Thursday, 9 June 2005

 Ballet in Trafalgar square

-I am in London.
 After the meeting, I went to Piccadilly circus, walked down the Reagent street to Waterloo place, where they have statues of Lord Lawrence, governor of Punjab in 1857, and of the better known Viceroy of India, Lord Curzon.
-There is an intriguing house there with a golden statue of Athena.
+There is an intriguing house there, near that statue, with a golden statue of Athena.

-At Trafalgar square I found a big crowd, sitting on the stairs watching a giant screen showing a live broadcast of Royal British Ballet company.
-It reminded me of going to watch films in Ravindra Rangshala in Delhi.
-Only my bum has got softer or perhaps it is the age, after a while, my bones seemed to press on the hard stairs, making it difficult to sit.
-So finally I left it and resumed my walk.
+At the Trafalgar square I found a big crowd, sitting on the stairs watching a giant screen showing a live broadcast of Royal British Ballet company.
+It reminded me of going to watch films in Ravindra Rangshala in Delhi during the 1970s.
+However, my bum seems to have become softer or perhaps it is my age, because after a while of sitting on the stairs in Trafalgar square, my bones seemed to hurt from sitting on the hard stairs, making it difficult to sit.
+So finally I the beautiful ballet and resumed my walk.

 Tuesday, 7 June 2005